-If you are due to complete your course in summer 2021 but have been unable to travel to the UK just yet, you will be eligible to apply for the Graduate Route, as long as you arrive in the UK before 21 June 2021 (this has been updated from the previous 6 April date).
+If you are due to complete your course in the summer of 2021 but have been unable to travel to the UK just yet, you will be eligible to apply for the Graduate Route, as long as you arrive in the UK before 21 June 2021 (this has been updated from the previous 6 April date).

 If you started a one-year master’s course in January 2021, you will need to arrive in the UK by 27 September 2021 in order to be eligible to apply for the Graduate Route.
-This is part of the UK government’s concessions to students who have, or will be, applying for student visas in light of Covid-19.
+This is part of the UK government’s concessions to students who have or will be, applying for student visas in light of Covid-19.

 For more updates please your appointment with our expert counselors at: http://bitly.com/UKTCL